jarcode-foss/glava/README.md

 The below copyright applies for the modifications to the files listed above, and the remaining sources in the repository:

 `Copyright (c) 2017 Levi Webb`

-**Why did you relicense this software?** Because my views align with the FSF's position on free software -- I see the MIT license as harmful to free software as it fails to preserve modifications of the source code as open source.

 ## Porting